Chart Color Schemes

 Health performance in North Haven is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-North Haven faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+North Haven faces significant health challenges, with common conditions prevalent among both younger and older age groups.

-Private health cover is higher than average at approximately 53% of the total population (~3,069 people), compared to around 48% for Greater Adelaide as a whole.
-The most common medical conditions are arthritis (11.4%) and asthma (8.4%).
-A majority, 61.2%, report having no medical ailments, which is higher than the 57% average across Greater Adelaide.
-North Haven has a relatively high proportion of seniors aged 65 and over at 27.3% (1,573 people).
-Health outcomes among seniors in this area are above average, outperforming those of the general population in various health metrics.
+Private health cover is higher here at approximately 53% of the total population (~3,075 people), compared to the average SA2 area.
+The most frequent medical conditions are arthritis (11.4%) and asthma (8.4%).
+Conversely, 61.2% reported having no medical ailments, contrasting with 0% in Greater Adelaide.
+The senior population (aged 65 and over) comprises 27.3%, or 1,576 people.
+Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health